Opinion | What can Democrats do about Clarence Thomas?

 Thomas has already violated this law, the letter argues, by ruling on multiple cases involving both the 2020 election and the insurrection.

-In addition, in the past Thomas has failed to properly disclose his wife’s income from political groups (he later amended his disclosures after the omissions were revealed), and she reportedly works with groups that have business before her husband.
+In addition, in the past, Thomas has failed to properly disclose his wife’s income from political groups (he later amended his disclosures after the omissions were revealed), and she reportedly works with groups that have business before her husband.

 What might a congressional investigation accomplish?
 The letter argues that it might determine “whether Justice Thomas’ conduct was consistent with basic principles of judicial ethics, whether he violated federal law and his oath to 'impartially discharge and perform his judicial duties, and what actions must be taken in response.”

 But so far, Democrats have largely been restrained in response to the Ginni Thomas revelations.
-While a few more liberal lawmakers including Rep. Alexandria Ocasio-Cortez (D-N.Y.) have said Clarence Thomas should resign or be impeached, Democrat leaders have not.
+While a few more liberal lawmakers, including Rep. Alexandria Ocasio-Cortez (D-N.Y.) have said Clarence Thomas should resign or be impeached, Democratic leaders have not.

-Senate Majority Leader Chuck Schumer (D-N.Y.) and others have called only for Thomas to recuse himself in future cases involving Jan.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) and others have called only for Thomas to recuse himself in future cases involving Jan.
 6. Asked whether Thomas should be impeached, House Speaker Nancy Pelosi (D-Calif.) said, “I don’t think he should ever have been appointed,” which is essentially a dodge.

 This is not how you create a scandal, if that’s what you wanted to do.